No two customer journeys are the same anymore.

 But while collecting data is the easy part, bringing all these channels together isn’t always so simple.

 Because while all your channels might be flowing individually, the goal of true cross-channel marketing is to bring those channels together by seamlessly connecting the apps, tools, and web services you use every day.

 Here are just a few examples of ways you can leverage integrations to bring your channels together.

 - Deep-Data Shopping Cart: Whether you’re a Shopify, WooCommerce, ClickBank, or Miva user (whatever shopping cart you're using for your store), it’s essential to make sure it's connected with your ESP.
 Here at Sendlane, our deep-data integrations bring in 100+ points of data on each and every one of your customers.
 We then sync that live data from your eCommerce platform to understand how customers interact on your site and turn that into marketing automations designed to generate more revenue!

 - Facebook Custom Audiences: This tool allows you to create and save audiences to reach the people who matter to your business.
 Integrating Facebook Custom Audiences and with an email marketing solution like Sendlane enables you to implement automated, strategic targeting in your Facebook advertisements.
 Learn more about this integration right here.

-To get the most out of automation, you need to offer your customers tailored digital experiences.
+To get the most out of automation, you need to make interactions with customers feel tailor-made and personal.

 The truth is, customers already know that businesses communicate with them as part of a much larger group.
-But that doesn’t mean they don’t want personalized experiences!
+But that doesn’t mean they don’t want one-size-fits-all messages.